© 2022 GOECO | All rights reserved

 Airport Transfers: Airport transfers are included on both arrival and departure days

-Orientation: Two-day orientation (Sat-Sun) in Cape Town included upon arrival that includes tours of the area, a meal, and free time for sightseeing.
-Volunteer work begins on Monday.
+Orientation: Three-day orientation (Sat-Monday) in Cape Town included upon arrival that includes tours of the area, a welcome BBQ, and free time for sightseeing.
+Volunteer work begins on Tuesday.

 Support: Comprehensive and professional pre-departure travel guidance, 24/7 GoEco emergency hotline, experienced local field team.

 What’s not Included

 Flights, visas (if required), travel health insurance, personal expenses, meals during the weekends.